tgorgdotcom/locast2plex/README.md

-> **IMPORTANT FOR USERS UPGRADING TO 0.3.x OR 0.5.x**: With the architectural changes made in these versions, a few config and set up tasks have changed.
+> **IMPORTANT FOR USERS UPGRADING TO 0.3.x, 0.5.x, or 0.6.x**:
+- With the architectural changes made to 0.3.x or 0.5.x, a few config and set up tasks have changed.
 Please re-review the installation instructions for details.
+- When upgrading to 0.6.x, we are now using Python 3.
+If you are not using Docker, please upgrade your system to Python 3.6 or newer

 # locast2plex
 A Python script and Docker image to connect locast to Plex's live tv/dvr feature.
-Seems to work for Emby and Jellyfin too!
+Seems to work for Emby, Jellyfin, and Kodi too!

 Uses ffmpeg, python, and a few awesome python modules to do most of the heavy lifting.
 A lot of code was inspired from [telly](https://github.com/tellytv/telly) as well.